-According to the Academy of Breastfeeding Medicine, “jaundice, which occurs in the first week in association with ongoing weight loss, has been termed breastfeeding jaundice, breastfeeding-associated jaundice, breast-nonfeeding jaundice, or starvation jaundice.
-However, this jaundice is almost always associated with low enteral intake rather than breastfeeding per se.”
-If this is suspected, your baby’s pediatrician may recommend supplementation with formula.
-This is done simply to increase the volume of fluid baby is taking in (and some pediatricians may approve you supplementing with expressed breast milk, as this also allows you to monitor the volume your baby is taking in).
-If your goal is to continue to breastfeed after the jaundice has been resolved, it is strongly recommended that you continue to pump every 2-3 hours, while supplementing, to keep your supply up.
+According to the Academy of Breastfeeding Medicine, “jaundice, which occurs in the first week in association with ongoing weight loss, has been termed breastfeeding jaundice, breastfeeding-associated jaundice, breast-nonfeeding jaundice, or starvation jaundice”.
+This type of jaundice often associated with overall low enteral intake.
+Breastfeeding itself does not cause it.
+For this reason, your baby’s pediatrician may prescribe supplementation with formula.
+The goal of this is to simply increase the volume of fluid baby is taking in.
+Ask your pediatrician about supplementing with expressed breast milk.
+If your goal is to continue to breastfeed after the jaundice has been resolved, you should continue to pump every 2-3 hours, while supplementing, to maintain your supply.

 What causes jaundice?
 When will it get better?